Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Experimental Setup

 \subsection{Tasks}

-We evaluate our proposed reparametrization on several tasks involving hypernetworks.
-Additional details about the primary network architectures are listed in Appendix~\ref{app:experimental-details}.
+We evaluate our proposed parametrization on several tasks involving hypernetwork-based models.

-\textbf{1.
-Bayesian Neural Networks}.
-Recent work by \cite{ukai2018hypernetwork} demonstrated that hypernetworks can be used to learn families of functions conditioned on a prior distribution.
-The family of posterior networks can be used for parameter uncertainty estimation or to improve model calibration.
-We train a similar hypernetwork to predict the weights of a feed-forward neural network used to classify the MNIST handwritten digit dataset~\citep{lecun1998mnist}.
-We also test convolutional networks on the fine-grained vision classification task of OxfordFlowers-102~\citep{nilsback2006visual}.
+\textbf{Bayesian Neural Networks}.
+Hypernetwork models have been used to learn families of functions conditioned on a prior distribution~\cite{ukai2018hypernetwork}.
+During training, the prior representation~$\gamma \in \mathbb{R}^d$ is sampled from the prior distribution $\gamma \sim p(\gamma)$ and used to condition the hypernetwork $h(\gamma;\omega)\rightarrow \theta$ to predict the parameters of the primary network model $f(x;\theta)$.
+Once trained, the family of posterior networks is then used to estimate parameter uncertainty or to improve model calibration.
+For illustrative purposes we first evaluate a setting where $f(x;\theta)$ is a feed-forward neural network used to classify the MNIST dataset.
+Then, we tackle a more complex setting where $f(x;\theta)$ is a ResNet-like model trained the OxfordFlowers-102 dataset~\cite{nilsback2006visual}.
+In both settings, we use the prior ~$\mathcal{N}(0,1)$ for each input.

-\textbf{2.
-Amortized Learning for Image Registration}.
-We evaluate on the task introduced in the Hypermorph work~\citep{hoopes2021hypermorph}, where hypernetworks are used to learn multiple regularization settings for medical image registration in an amortized way.
-We use the same experimental setup, using a U-Net architecture for the primary network and training with mean squared error for the image matching loss term, and total variation for the spatial regularization of the predicted flow field.
-For evaluation we use the predicted flow field to warp anatomical segmentation label maps of the moving image, and measure the volume overlap to the fixed anatomical label maps using the widely-used Dice metric~\citep{balakrishnan2019voxelmorph}.
+\textbf{Hypermorph}.
+Learning-based medical image registration networks~$f(x_m,x_f;\theta) \rightarrow \phi$ register a moving image~$x_m$ to a fixed image $x_f$ by predicting a flow or deformation field~$\phi$ between them.
+The common (unsupervised) loss balances an image alignment term $\mathcal{L}_\text{sim}$ and a spatial regularization (smoothness) term~$\mathcal{L}_\text{reg}$.
+The learning objective is then $\mathcal{L} = (1-\gamma)\mathcal{L}_\text{sim}(x_m \circ \phi, x_f) + \gamma \mathcal{L}_\text{reg}(\phi)$, where~$\gamma$ controls the trade-off.
+In Hypermorph~\cite{hoopes2021hypermorph}, multiple regularization settings for medical image registration are learned jointly using hypernetworks.
+The hypernetwork is given the trade-off parameter~$\gamma$ as input, sampled stochastically from $\mathcal{U}(0,1)$ during training.
+We follow the same experimental setup, using a U-Net architecture for the primary (registration) network and training with MSE for $\mathcal{L}_\text{sim}$ and total variation for $\mathcal{L}_\text{reg}$.
+We train models on the OASIS dataset.
+For evaluation, we use the predicted flow field to warp anatomical segmentation label maps of the moving image, and measure the volume overlap to the fixed label maps~\citep{balakrishnan2019voxelmorph}.

-\textbf{3.
-Adaptive Model Resizing for Image Classification}.
-We study the application from~\cite{jjgo2023amortized}, where a hypernetwork formulation is used to predict the weights of a primary residual convolutional network, where the hypernetwork input determines scale of interpolation in the downscaling steps of the primary network.
-We train the networks on the fine-grained vision classification task of OxfordFlowers-102~\citep{nilsback2006visual}.
-Complete details about the training setup are included in Section~\ref{sub:adaptive_rescaling} in the appendix.